jessicalumian/qiime_tutorial/main_tutorial.md

 This lesson is a re-packing of the [original QIIME Illumina tutorial](http://nbviewer.jupyter.org/github/biocore/qiime/blob/1.9.1/examples/ipynb/illumina_overview_tutorial.ipynb)

+In this tutorial, you will need to open a terminal window.
+(On a Mac go to `Applications` -> `Terminal`) and copy and paste the commands in gray boxes.

 ## About the data

 Illumina Overview Tutorial: Moving Pictures of the Human Microbiome